ganelson/inform/inform6/Tests/Assistants/dumb-glulx/cheapglk/README.txt

     -ui: Assume that stdin contains UTF-8 encoded text.
     -uo: Generate UTF-8 encoded text on stdout.
     -u: Both of the above.

+    -q: Don't display the "Welcome to CheapGlk" banner before the game.

+    -D: Consider "/" to be a debug command prefix; all /commands are passed to the game debugger (if it has one).

 * Notes on building this mess: